kanidm/kanidm/designs/replication.rst

 Object Level inconsistency occurs when two read-write servers who are partitioned, both allocate the same entry UUID to an entry.
-Since the uuid is the "primary key" which anchors all other changes, and can not be duplicated, when the paritioning is resolved, the replication will occur, and one of the two items must be discarded as inconsistent.
+Since the uuid is the "primary key" which anchors all other changes, and can not be duplicated, when the partitioning is resolved, the replication will occur, and one of the two items must be discarded as inconsistent.